ihart-mhc/ihart-mhc.github.io/applications/development/python/index.md

 	cvManager = ihart.CVManager()

 Upon creation, the `CVManager` will attempt to connect to the iHart server.
-If the connection fails, the error will be reported.
+If the connection fails, an error will be reported.

 *Note: If you are not running the server on the same computer, you can optionally pass in `host` and `port` options to specify where the server is.*